graphql-dotnet/server/README.md

 scoped services having a matching long lifetime.
 You may wish to alleviate this by creating a service scope temporarily within your user context builder.

+For applications that service multiple schemas, you may register `IUserContextBuilder<TSchema>` to create a user context for a specific schema.
+This is useful when you need to create a user context that is specific to a particular schema.

 ### Mutations within GET requests

 For security reasons and pursuant to current recommendations, mutation GraphQL requests